Axway/docker-cft/compose/README.md

 ```
 Where NUMBER_OF_NODES should have the same value as CFT_MULTINODE_NUMBER inside the docker-compose-multinode.yaml file.

-The `up` command builds (if needed), recreates, starts, and attaches to a container for services.
-Unless they are already running, this command also starts any linked services.
+The `up` command builds, (re)creates, starts, and attaches to a container for services.
+And, unless they are already running, this command also starts any linked services.

 You can use the -d option to run containers in the background.